DIY Solar Generator – Complete Guide With Diagrams

 The inverter mounts on the main carry handle or front side of the solar generator case with the cable terminals towards the battery.

-It’s a good idea to attach the main battery cables before you mount the inverter.
+Attaching the main battery cables before you mount the inverter is a good idea.
 The placement of the inverter puts the positive lead towards the top and the negative lead at the bottom.

 To keep the manual on-board on/off switch clear, you may want to mount the positive inverter cable horizontally.
-The negative cable can be mounted vertically to exit over the top of the inverter.
+You can mount the negative cable vertically to exit over the top of the inverter.
 Use the supplied boots when mounting your cables and make sure the connections are clean and tight.

 Place the inverter in position at least two inches off the floor of the case to give the inverter as much free space for cooling airflow.
 To this end, also make sure never to obstruct the fans on the rear of the inverter.

-Now mark the two bottom mounting holes making sure they will not interfere with the handle.
+Now mark the two bottom mounting holes, ensuring they will not interfere with the handle.
 Drill the holes and push two #10 machine screws through the case wall from the outside.
 Use the same O ring and washer arrangement outside the case as you did with the battery mounts to ensure weatherproofing.
 Place the inverter over the machine screws and insert the nuts and snug them up.

 You can now mark the top two holes and repeat the process.
 Once the inverter is secure, you can tighten all the mounting nuts to lock it in place.